mtwynn/SmartRES/README.md

 Evaluate app across the following categories using the [App Evaluation Protocol](https://courses.codeath.com/courses/ios_university/pages/group_project/01_app_brainstorming_guide).

 - *Mobile*
+   How uniquely mobile is the product experience?
+      What makes your app more than a glorified website?
+      Try for 2 or more of these: maps, camera, location, audio, sensors, push, real-time, etc

 - *Story*
+   How compelling is the story around this app once completed?
+      How clear is the value of this app to your audience?
+      How well would your friends or peers respond to this product idea?

 - *Market*
+   How large or unique is the market for this app?
+      What's the size and scale of your potential user base?
+      Does this app provide huge value to a niche group of people?
+      Do you have a well-defined audience of people for this app?

 - *Habit*:
+   How habit-forming or addictive is this app?
+      How frequently would an average user open and use this app?
+      Does an average user just consume your app or do they create?

 - *Scope*:
+   How well-formed is the scope for this app?
+      How technically challenging will it be to complete this app by the end of the program?
+      Is a stripped-down version of this app still interesting to build?
+      How clearly defined is the product you want to build?
 ---

 ### User Stories